Ralph Tate: Scientific career

 In 1882 Tate first travelled to the Northern Territory and made a valuable report on its geological and mineralogical characteristics.
-In 1883 he became a fellow of the Linnean Society, and in 1888 was president of the biological section at the meeting of the Australasian Association for the Advancement of Science.
-Five years later Tate was president of the meeting of this association held at Adelaide.
+In 1883 he became a fellow of the Linnean Society, and in 1888 he was a founding member of the Australasian Association for the Advancement of Science, as well as becoming president of the AAAS's biological section.
+Tate was president of the AAAS in 1892–1893.
 He was also in 1893 elected a foundation vice-president of the Australasian Institute of Mining Engineers.

 Tate gave special attention to the Recent and Tertiary mollusca of Australia, and discovered evidence of Permian glaciation of southern Australia at Hallett Cove.
 He published his valuable Handbook of the Flora of Extratropical South Australia in 1890.
-In 1893 he was awarded the Clarke Medal by the Royal Society of New South Wales.
 In 1894 he was a member of the Horn Expedition to Central Australia, writing the palaeontology report in collaboration with J. A. Watt, the general geology report, and the botany report with Joseph Maiden.